 April 1981 - studio album

 Includes the hit 'Don't Break My Heart Again'.
-Scheduled for remastered CD issue with bonus tracks in 2007.
+Remastered with 6 studio bonus tracks in 2007.

 UK EPs / Singles: